lmerz1/trl/README.md

 - `-p`, `--provider`: Set the translation service provider.
 Defaults to DeepL's API, which requires a working key.
-- `--port`: If the above provider service is accessible on a local machine's port.
+- `--port`: If the above provider service is accessible on some local or remote machine's port, specify it here.
   Defaults to 5000, which is `LibreTranslate`'s default port.

 ## Valid uses – examples